 Immediately post the board’s inspection, it has to undergo a testing process to ensure functionality.
 Post the inspection of the board; it is tested to ensure it does what it is supposed to do.
 However, the testing process of the circuit boards often proves arduous and time-consuming, especially for large volumes.
 It makes text fixture programs such as Pogo vital for rapid testing.
 For instance, Pogo pins deploy a loaded head spring to provide electrical connections for different spots on the circuit board for data and power.
 Additionally, more extensive facilities can deploy the flying probe test in testing the board connections.

-The manufacturing process often leaves the printed circuit boards with PCB with residue (flux).
+The manufacturing process often leaves the printed circuit boards with metal core PCB with residue (flux).
 For instance, soldering leaves some flux on the circuit board.
 With time, this flux can become sticky, distort the look of the board, or turn acidic, which then weakens the soldering joints.
 It, therefore, becomes prudent to wash the board after the board gets inspected and tested.
 After all, customers deserve the most polished and functional printed circuit boards post-production and assembly.

 Cleaning of the boards is possible in a unique dishwasher, especially when assembling the boards on a large scale at a commercial scale.
 All you need to ensure in this instance entails loading them in the special dishwasher.
 It (dishwasher) comes as stainless steel and utilizes deionized water for cleaning purposes.
 Additionally, the dishwasher features high pressure and temperature to function seamlessly.